avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Dependency Scanning/README.md

 * Add the `Invoke OWASP Dependency-Check` build step to your job configuration.
 This step is responsible for running the OWASP Dependency-Check analysis on your project.

 > Note: You can use dependency check arguments based on your requirements.
 These arguments allow you to customize the behavior of the tool according to your project's needs.
-You might use these arguments to control aspects such as output format, suppression of vulnerabilities, updating data feeds, etc. You can find detailed information by visiting the following link: [Dependency-Check Command-Line Arguments](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html)."
+You might use these arguments to control aspects such as output format, suppression of vulnerabilities, updating data feeds, etc. You can find detailed information by visiting the following link: [Dependency-Check Arguments](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html)."

 <img width="1407" alt="Screenshot 2024-01-31 at 12 15 51 AM" src="https://github.com/avengers-p7/Documentation/assets/156056349/ef2fe711-3add-4462-bade-d7fc4d3cfe40">